 Reneo Pharmaceuticals Achieves Target Enrollment in the Pivotal STRIDE Study of Mavodelpar (REN001) in Primary Mitochondrial Myopathies

-Topline data from the STRIDE study expected in the fourth quarter of 2023

-/EIN News/ -- IRVINE, Calif., March 14, 2023 (GLOBE NEWSWIRE) -- Reneo Pharmaceuticals, Inc. (Nasdaq: RPHM), a clinical-stage pharmaceutical company focused on the development and commercialization of therapies for patients with rare genetic mitochondrial diseases, today announced that the company has achieved the target enrollment in the pivotal STRIDE study of mavodelpar (REN001) in primary mitochondrial myopathies (PMM).
+IRVINE, Calif., March 14, 2023 (GLOBE NEWSWIRE) -- Reneo Pharmaceuticals, Inc. RPHM, a clinical-stage pharmaceutical company focused on the development and commercialization of therapies for patients with rare genetic mitochondrial diseases, today announced that the company has achieved the target enrollment in the pivotal STRIDE study of mavodelpar (REN001) in primary mitochondrial myopathies (PMM).
 Topline data from the STRIDE study are expected in the fourth quarter of 2023.

 "We are very pleased to announce dosing of the 200th patient in the ongoing STRIDE study," said Gregory J. Flesher, President and CEO of Reneo Pharmaceuticals.
 "We achieved our target enrollment and have several pending patients that are awaiting their baseline visit.
 As such, we anticipate total enrollment of more than 200 patients and topline results in the fourth quarter of 2023.
 We are also pleased to see that approximately 85% of the eligible patients from STRIDE have opted to participate in STRIDE AHEAD, the mavodelpar two-year safety study."